 The process often takes a number of sessions, allowing you and your therapist to build a relationship and work together in a safe, trusting environment.

-Not a type of hypnotherapy, but another technique that is often used in tangent with hypnotherapy.
-NLP is a learning model devised by Joseph Connor and John Seymour and looks to help people help themselves reach a state of ‘excellence, happiness and state of mind’.
-When combined with hypnotherapy it can be very powerful and helpful for those looking to make a change.
+Not a type of hypnotherapy, but another technique that hypnotherapists often employ within their practice.
+NLP is a learning model devised by Dr Richard Bandler and John Grinder and looks to help people help themselves reach a state of ‘excellence, happiness and state of mind’.

 Practitioners of this technique believe we all have past lives and use hypnosis to help recover these memories.
 It is hoped that these memories can reveal why you are struggling with a certain issue in this life and explain who you are now.